 Friendships are a gift from God and a true blessing.
 They are to be valued, nurtured, and worked upon, so that hurdles are overcome and a depth of connection is sustained.

-This blog is mainly a philosophical theology blog, although I have on occasion shared some personal reflections such as those expressed in this post.
-To get more of an idea of whether or not you’d like to follow this blog, please visit the About page or check out my Books.
+This blog is mainly a philosophical theology blog, although I do on occasion share some personal reflections such as those expressed in this post.
+To get more of an idea of whether or not you’d like to follow this blog, please visit the About page or check out my Books (all of which are currently free in their eBook editions).
 Thank you for reading!